 After you have polished the vehicle by following the article in the link above, make sure to wipe the whole car with an IPA solution.
 IPA solution removes all the polish residue from the car, making it ready for paint protectants.

-Step 7: Apply dressings to plastics parts and the tires
+Step 7: Apply Dressings to Plastic Parts and the Tires

 Faded car plastics and tires contribute to the poor appearance of the car, even on newer vehicles.
 To keep them looking shiny like new, you should apply dressings to them.
 Dressings condition plastics and tires, which brings back the original look, but more importantly, dressings protect them from UV rays, heat, and other harmful factors.